biolab/xaim-website/content/how-to-apply/registration-guide.md

 ---

 #### Step 1: Preread
-Please make sure that you read the [Call for applications](https://web.unipv.it/wp-content/uploads/2022/05/Call-xAIM.pdf) before you register for the Master's program.
+Please make sure that you read the Call for applications before you register for the Master’s program.
+We will make the call available in July 2023.

 #### Step 2: Prepare qualification documents to be uploaded: